jzaldumbide/mobilecomputing/README.md

             │   ├── GameLevel.java 				: Represents a Level of the Game in terms of Paddle, Ball and Bricks │   └── Paddle.java 				: Object Paddle
             ├── framework
-            │   ├── DynamicGameObject.java 		: Generic class for dynamic objects with accel
+            │   ├── DynamicGameObject.java 		: Generic class for dynamic objects with accel and velocity
-            │   ├── GameObject.java 			: Generic class for objects with position and velocity
+            │   ├── GameObject.java 			: Every GameObject has associated position and bounds.
+Bounds helps to keep track of collisions.
-            │   ├── Rectangle2.java 			: Implements object Bounds
+            │   ├── Rectangle2.java 			: Extension of Rectangle class in order to control which side(s) of the object were hit
-            │   ├── World.java 					: Implements
+            │   ├── World.java 					: Represents the world where the game is performed.
+It updates the states of every actor within it for each delta time.
             │   ├── WorldListener.java 			: Basic listeners while the game is running
-            │   ├── WorldRenderer.java 			: Renders textures on the screen every 6fps
+            │   ├── WorldRenderer.java 			: We were trying to apply MVC model, thus this class is the VIEW part whereas the World is a kind of CONTROLLER.
             │   ├── network
             │   │   └── LevelDownloader.java 	: Manage access to the network, level and high score downlading and uploading and ile system reading.
 Manages also XML parsing.
             │   └── util
             │       ├── Assets.java 			: This class handles all assests like textures, sounds, animations and music.
-            │       ├── Player.java 			: Creates a file that contains player name, level score and status of each level.
+            │       ├── Player.java 			: Creates and manages a file (brickbreaker.data) that contains player name, level score and status of each level.
-            │       ├── Settings.java 			: Static clas with some parameters for configuration
+            │       ├── Settings.java 			: Static class with some configuration parameters like sound enable, accelerometer, etc.
             │       └── TextureRegionSet.java 	: Used for asign textures to Objects
             └── screens
                 ├── CreateUserScreen.java 		: It let us create the user with an input (actually deprecated)